TimWildey/CBayes-MLMF/pycharm/README.md

 # Pycharm project folder

-### test_scripts
-* Several test scripts for prototyping

 ### cbayes-bmfmc-oo
-* A more flexible, object-oriented code to work with
+* A flexible, object-oriented code to work with

 ---